ianmilliken/mpc/site/content/blog/should-i-advertise-on-facebook-or-google.md

 ---
-title: 'PPC: Why and where?'
+title: The Why and Where of PPC
 publishDate: 2018-04-15T23:00:10.000Z
 author: Jordan
 ---